-Wu’s recent publications are forthcoming in American Economic Review, Journal of Econometrics, and Journal of International Money and Finance.
+Wu’s recent publications are in American Economic Review, Journal of Econometrics, and International Economic Review.

 Wu earned her PhD in economics from UC San Diego.
 She teaches Applied Regression Analysis at Booth.